reitsmairis/tree_root_model/README.md

 7) [`rootvolume.py`](./rootvolume.py): For classifying height and crown sizes and determining the root volume.
 8) [`select_climate.py`](./select_climate.py): For selecting a climate region in the tree growth equation database in the data folder.
 The project used the Pacific Northwest.
 9) [`select_trees.py`](./select_trees.py): Used to select trees for the different subregions out of the total Amsterdam tree data.
 Can probably be done faster using for example [QGIS](https://qgis.org/nl/site/) if the user knows to use that.
-10) [`timedependency.py`](./timedependency.py): contains the allometric growth equations and functions that use them for predictions about the height and crown size of the trees.
+10) [`timedependency.py`](./timedependency.py): Contains the allometric growth equations and functions that use them for predictions about the height and crown size of the trees.
-11) [`treedict.py`](./treedict.py): contains the tree dictionary used in the tree dictionary method, as well as a list of fast growing tree genera.
+11) [`treedict.py`](./treedict.py): Contains the tree dictionary used in the tree dictionary method, as well as a list of fast growing tree genera.
 12) [`root_config.json`](./root_config.json): Configuration file that was created for using the [Tile Bake Tool](https://github.com/Amsterdam/CityDataToBinaryModel).

 ---